Discovering Meditation Home Page Next Talk

 Retreatant: So we do not to go to the hell!

 Godwin: Well, that is a very negative way of putting it.
 Starting with a minus: hell.
 I think if we are unconfused, if there is awareness, we have a last chance to become enlightened.
-In fact there is a very interesting book, The Tibetan Book of the Dead, and that book explains that if we can die consciously - and there are some very interesting methods that are presented - then we have a really very good chance of becoming completely free at the time of dying.
+In fact, there is a very interesting book, The Tibetan Book of the Dead which presents some very interesting methods for conscious dying.
+The book explains that if we can die consciously, we have a really good chance of becoming completely free at the time of dying.

 What this book is presenting is what we are trying to do here.
-To recognise, to make friends with our monsters, our emotions.
+To recognise our emotions, and to make friends with our monsters.
 They can manifest themselves externally as very unpleasant demons.
-So if you recognise that these demons are projections of your own emotions, and if you have learned, as we are doing here, to understand them, to make friends with them, to create space for them, there is no problem with these figures that you are seeing.
+Thus, if you can recognise that these demons are projections of your own emotions; if you have learned, as we are doing here, to understand them, to make friends with them, to create space for them, there is no problem with seeing these figures.
 It is really recognising them for what they are.
 This is why I have been emphasising that we must learn to see things just as they are.

-Another thing that is mentioned in this book is that our enlightened mind, our free mind, also manifests at this time.
-And if you can recognise that, and if you can just be with that, then that's it.
-So that is why I am also suggesting to allow the positive, to see our free mind, the Buddha mind, to be aware of that, to know that.
-So all these things help us when we are living, all these things will help us when we are dying.
+Another thing that is mentioned in this book is that our enlightened mind, our free mind, also manifests itself at this time.
+If you can recognise it, and if you can just be with it, then that’s it.
+That is why I am also suggesting to allow the positive to emerge, to see our free mind, the Buddha mind, to be aware of it, and to know it.
+All these things help us when we are alive, and all these things will help us when we are dying.

-Isn't meditation and spiritual life something beautiful, something that we should be happy and grateful for?
-So now do you have any questions?
-Please feel free to ask them, and I would like very practical questions relating to your life in a very simple, practical way.
+Isn’t meditation and spiritual life something beautiful, something that we should be happy and grateful for?
+So do you have any questions?
+Please feel free to ask them.
+I would like to hear very practical questions that are related to your life in a very simple and practical way.

 Questions about Loving-Kindness